cogent3/Cogent3Workshop/docker/README.md

 It should take around 90s to build the image.
 You can check that the image was built successfully by running the following command:

-`docker images`
+`docker images cogent3workshop`

 ## Running the Docker Container

 To start a Docker container using the image you just built, run the following command in a linux terminal (egf: from the terminal in VS Code):

-`docker run -it --rm -p 8888:8888 -v ${PWD}docker\workspace\:/workspace cogent3workshop`
+`docker run -it --rm -p 8888:8888 -v ${PWD}:/workspace cogent3workshop`

 You can also run this natively in your OS if you use an absolute path for the workspace directory.
 For example, on Windows, you could use the following command:

-`docker run -it --rm -p 8888:8888 -v C:\Users\username\Documents\cogent3workshop\docker\workspace\:/workspace cogent3workshop`
+`docker run -it --rm -p 8888:8888 -v C:\Users\username\Documents\cogent3workshop\:/workspace cogent3workshop`

 on a Mac, you could use the following command:

-`docker run -it --rm -p 8888:8888 -v /Users/username/Documents/cogent3workshop/docker/workspace/:/workspace cogent3workshop`
+`docker run -it --rm -p 8888:8888 -v /Users/username/Documents/cogent3workshop/:/workspace cogent3workshop`

 This command does the following: